-Deep Dive: More Changes?
+Deep Dive: More Changes

 The more I've looked at the office ceiling, the less I've been inclined to keep it that way.
-While I like low ceilings, this one is awkward because of how it meets the windowed wall: there is almost no space between the ceiling and the window frames (highlighted by the arrow, below), and I don't think this looks good.
+While I like low ceilings, this one is awkward because of how it meets the windowed wall: there is almost no space between the ceiling and the window openings (highlighted by the arrow, below), and I don't think this looks good.

 My initial thought was to raise most of the ceiling, leaving it lower only to enclose the air return duct, with a 45-degree slope connecting the two levels (in keeping with the visual style of the house).
-This would necessitate relocating the small heat duct to Kitty Central, as well as the gaggle of electric wires headed for the kitchen, as seen below.
+This would necessitate relocating the small heat duct to Kitty Central, as well as the gaggle of electric lines headed for the kitchen, as seen below.

 Lowering the high end would entail rebuilding the storage shelves over the entertainment center (below), which would be a royal PITA, as well as relocating four recessed lights.